 If you've arrived here and you're thinking of seeking counselling then you may be experiencing some difficulty or challenge with where you are in life at this present time.
+Or perhaps events and experiences of the past are being inexplicably triggered in the present.

-I have also supported bereaved adults and children in local hospices over a 5 year period and provided support for deaf and hearing adults with learning difficulties in the community.
+I have supported bereaved adults and children in local hospices over a 5 year period and provided support for deaf and hearing adults with learning difficulties in the community.

-Prior to training as a Counsellor my work was in the public and private sectors working in community health, children's centres and privately with parents and babies-to-pre-school children providing early years services for over 10 years.
+Prior to training as a Counsellor, my work was in the public and private sectors working in community health, children's centres and privately with parents and babies-to-pre-school children providing early years services for over 10 years.

-I work with others through issues around bereavement, loss, mental health, self harming behaviours, depression, PND, anxiety, work related stress, loss of purpose/goals and direction in life, sexual issues, sexual identity, trauma, physical/emotional and sexual abuse, childhood issues, relationships, cancer and life limiting illness.
+I work with others through issues around bereavement, loss, mental health, BPD/EUPD, self harming behaviours, depression, PND, anxiety, PTSD, work related stress, loss of purpose/goals and direction in life, sexual issues, sexual identity, trauma, physical/emotional and sexual abuse, childhood issues, relationships, cancer and life limiting illness.

 Level 5 Diploma in Psychotherapeutic Counselling